FlintSH/FlintSH/README.md

 # Hi, I'm FlintSH 👋

-I'm a programmer and game server enthusiast from Pittsburgh, PA.
-I've been running game servers for over 10 years and programming just as long.
+I'm a programmer from Pittsburgh, PA.
+I used to run game servers and did for over 10 years.
+I've been programming just as long.

 My current passion is AI, and I'm working on a browser extension that I hope will change the way we digest information on the web.
 It is coming soon, and you can learn more [here](https://avora.one).